riccardo-dagna/roguelike-tutorial-tcod/README.md

 - Equipment (weapon, armor and accessory)
 - Chests containing equipment (depending on the floor the player is)
 - Condition (bleeding, poison, stun and confusion and item that cause status, grab (only for the enemy), condemnation)
-- Elemental damage (fire, ice, and electric) - only damage
+- Elemental damage (fire, ice, electric, acid) - only damage

 Mechanics added in the game, to test:
 - Condition (grab (added for the enemy, but needs to be checked))